OliverKrieger/SPE-JFS/README.md

 FRONTEND_URL= "http://localhost:5173"
 NODE_ENV="local"

-It will of course be easier to run `docker-compose up` or `docker-compose up build` to run locally.
+It will of course be easier to run `docker-compose up` or `docker-compose up --build` to run locally.

 # Functionality